hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/11.integrating-grav-with-moodle/docs.md

 #### Adding Course Hub Content using the External Tool

+Please note that you can also add Course Hub Content using the URL object in Moodle.

 ##### 1. View the page you want to add to add using the External Tool, and copy the full URL of that page

 ![](../../images/displaying-course-hub-content-within-a-moodle-page/view-the-page-you-want-to-add-to-add-using-the-external-tool--and-copy-the-full-url-of-that-page.png)